 We require transcripts for all high school and college-level work.
 Official transcripts should be sent directly from each school attended.
 If you earned your General Educational Development (GED) certificate or a High School Equivalency Diploma (HSED), submit your official score report in addition to all high school or home school transcripts.

 4. Official Test Scores

-Scores from either the ACT or the SAT are required and must be sent directly from the testing agency.
-We also require the standardized writing test.
-Our test code is 4656 for the ACT and 1846 for the SAT.
+Scores from either the ACT Plus Writing or the SAT are required and must be sent directly from the testing agency.
+Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush/priority delivery.

 International freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Generally, admitted students have an Internet-based TOEFL score in the 95-105 range (587-620 on the paper-based test) or an IELTS score of 6.5-7.5.
 Our TOEFL test code is 1846.
 Please request that official IELTS scores be sent by paper to the Office of Admissions & Recruitment.
 If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office and a counselor will determine if the waiver critera are met.